FortiGate

 Risk Summary

-21 TCP FTP Plaintext credentials, brute-force attacks, directory traversal vulnerabilities
+21 TCP FTP Plaintext credentials, brute-force attacks, and directory traversal vulnerabilities.

-22 TCP SSH Brute-force/dictionary attacks, remote root access risk, high CPU under scanning
+22 TCP SSH Brute-force/dictionary attacks, remote root access risk, and high CPU usage under scanning.

-23 TCP Telnet Unencrypted, exploited by botnets (e.g., Mirai), outdated protocol
+23 TCP Telnet Unencrypted, exploited by botnets (e.g., Mirai), and an outdated protocol.

-80 TCP HTTP Vulnerable web interfaces, XSS/SQLi attacks, HTTP flood DoS
+80 TCP HTTP Vulnerable web interfaces, XSS/SQLi attacks, and HTTP flood DoS.

 179 TCP BGP Brute-force/crash FortiGate through session spoofing or denial-of-service attacks.

-3389 TCP RDP Entry point for ransomware, brute-force, remote code execution
+3389 TCP RDP Entry point for ransomware, brute-force, and remote code execution.

 Technical Impact on FortiGate: